Influencing dynamics on social networks without knowledge of network microstructure: Algorithms for mean-field Ising systems

 where $\mathcal{P}_{|\underline{h}| \leq H}\big[ \cdot \big]$ represents the projection into the set of fields which satisfy the budget constraint.
 We can repeatedly update according to this rule until the change in the magnetisation is less than some threshold parameter $a$.
 The resulting procedure for determining the control field is shown in Algorithm \ref{mf_iim_alg}.
 At each step of Algorithm \ref{mf_iim_alg} we use Algorithm \ref{mf_mag_alg} to compute $M^{MF}(\underline{b}+\underline{h}^{t})$.

 This algorithm is the same as that in \cite{lynn2016maximizing}.
-However, we found that computing the susceptibility from Equation \ref{linear_eq_for_sus}, rather than Equation \ref{mf_sus} resulted in a significant speed up.
-This, combined with the efficient method used for computing the projection, was found to result in a significant overall speed up.
+However, we found that computing the susceptibility from Equation \ref{linear_eq_for_sus}, rather than Equation \ref{mf_sus} resulted in a significant speed-up.
+This, combined with the efficient method used for computing the projection, was found to result in a significant overall speed-up.
 Numerical simulations suggest that the improvement can be several orders of magnitude.
-This speed up meant that we can relatively quickly obtain optimal fields for graphs containing a few thousand nodes.
+This speed-up meant that we can relatively quickly obtain optimal fields for graphs containing a few thousand nodes.
 For much larger graphs this algorithm will still scale poorly.
 As a result, we now move on to describe methods which make use of the modular structure which might be inherent in the system.